 Here is how to store your perishable foods:

-- Fruits and veggies —Raw fruits and vegetables may last anywhere from a couple days to a few weeks before spoiling.
+—Raw fruits and vegetables may last anywhere from a couple days to a few weeks before spoiling.
 For best quality, store ripe fruit in the refrigerator or you can prepare it and then freeze it.
 Some dense raw vegetables, such as potatoes and onions, can be stored in cabinets at cool room temperatures.
 Other types of raw vegetable should be refrigerated.
-After cooking, vegetables should be refrigerated or frozen within two hours.
+After cooking, vegetables should be refrigerated or frozen within 2 hours.

-Always keep your refrigerator at or just below 40°F. And do not overload the fridge—this prevents air from circulating freely and cooling foods evenly.
+Always keep your refrigerator at or just below 40°Fahrenheit (4.4° Celsius).
+And do not overload the fridge—this prevents air from circulating freely and cooling foods evenly.

-According to the Food and Drug Administration (FDA), frozen foods are safe indefinitely, so their expiration dates apply only to quality and nutritional value.
+According to the US Food & Drug Administration (FDA), frozen foods are safe indefinitely, so their expiration dates apply only to quality and nutritional value.
 But, make sure the items are frozen solid without signs of thawing.
 Otherwise: